 6. Get cover for your appliances

-If your white goods do get damaged, you’ll want to replace them quickly to reduce the inconvenience to your tenants.
-Having contents insurance in place will mean that the cost of fixing or replacing any damaged goods is covered, as long as the damage meets the conditions of your policy and is not caused due to wear and tear.
+If your white goods do get damaged, you'll want to replace them quickly to reduce the inconvenience to your tenants.
+Having contents insurance in place will mean that the cost of fixing or replacing damaged white goods is covered, as long as the damage falls under the cover selected, meets the conditions of your policy and is not caused due to wear and tear.

 You can learn more about Direct Line for Business's landlord contents insurance here.